 Academic Requirements

-With this accommodation, the WUSM Committee on Admissions acknowledges that delivery of test scores may be later than is typical for some applicants.
-We will strive to be flexible in the 2024 application cycle, and believe our November 30, 2023 deadline for MCAT scores, the secondary application and related materials allows adequate time for these adjustments.
+The WashU Medicine Committee on Admissions acknowledges that delivery of test scores may be delayed for some applicants and we strive to be flexible in the 2024-2025 application cycle.
+We believe our November 15, 2024 deadline for MCAT scores, the secondary application and related materials allows adequate time for all applicants.

 At least 90 semester hours must be completed in an approved college or university prior to matriculation.
-WUSM will only accept credits earned at (or appearing on a transcript from) an institution accredited by one of the seven regional Council for Higher Education Accreditation (CHEA) bodies in the United States, institutions recognized by Universities Canada, or an American College Overseas as defined in the AMCAS Applicant Guide.
+WashU Medicine will only accept credits earned at (or appearing on a transcript from) an institution that has been approved by an USDOE-recognized institutional accrediting agency, institutions recognized by Universities Canada, or an American College Overseas as defined in the AMCAS Applicant Guide.

 A minimum of one year (two semesters) or equivalent advanced placement in: